metaist/iwt-tools/README.markdown

 _Tools for I Will Teach courses._

 ## Why?
-On 01 Dec 2016, Ramit Sethi annouced he's shutting down Ramit's Brain Trust (RBT) and that everyone should download past interviews before 30 Dec 2016.
+On 01 Dec 2016, Ramit Sethi announced he's shutting down Ramit's Brain Trust (RBT) and that everyone should download past interviews before 30 Dec 2016.
 So I wrote a small tool that would download the interviews overnight and could resume downloading if the connection died.

 I plan on extending this to other IWT courses like Earn1K (E1K) and Dream Job (DJ) in the future.